hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 time (the length of the window) and then releases them.
 This goes directly against the Generational Garbage Hypothesis, which states that objects will either die young or live forever.
-This regime puts the strongest pressure on the GC, making this parameter highly relevant.
+This regime puts the strongest pressure on the GC, and since the GC effort scales with the number of live objects, performance is highly sensitive to this parameter.

 The second parameter relates to how much GC overhead the application can tolerate.
 To explain it better, let's use some diagrams.
 A pipeline